david-zw-liu/chrome-profile-router/README.md

 # Chrome Profile Router

-A Go-based utility that automatically routes URLs to different Chrome profiles based on configurable rules.
+A native macOS application written in Go that automatically routes URLs to different Chrome profiles based on configurable rules.
 Perfect for managing multiple Chrome profiles for different purposes (work, personal, development, etc.).

 ## Features

 - **Smart URL Routing**: Automatically opens URLs in the appropriate Chrome profile based on regex patterns
-- **macOS Optimized**: Uses native macOS `open` command for seamless Chrome integration
+- **Native macOS App**: Built as a proper macOS application bundle with Objective-C bindings
+- **Default Browser Integration**: Can be set as your system's default web browser
 - **Flexible Configuration**: JSON-based configuration with support for multiple routing rules
 - **Fallback Support**: Default profile for URLs that don't match any rules
-- **Dry Run Mode**: Test your routing configuration without actually opening Chrome
+- **Automatic URL Handling**: Processes URLs passed from the system when set as default browser

 ## Use Cases